1. The Asymmetry Problem in ServiceNow Negotiations

 • Whether your competitive threat is genuine or performative

 The purpose of engaging a former ServiceNow insider is to collapse this asymmetry.
 Not to match ServiceNow’s information advantage perfectly — that is not possible from outside — but to bring your side of the table close enough to parity that the negotiation becomes a genuine commercial discussion rather than an information extraction exercise.
-Learn more about independent ServiceNow advisory services.
+Our independent ServiceNow advisory services are built on exactly this principle.

 2. What a Former ServiceNow VP Actually Knows